guillaumedsde/docker-qbittorrent-openvpn/README.md

 This project is forked from [haugene/docker-transmission-openvpn](https://github.com/haugene/docker-transmission-openvpn) and is currently being adapted to work with qBittorrent instead of Transmision.

+This repository was forked from GitHub, as such, the [main repository is on GitHub](https://github.com/guillaumedsde/docker-qbittorrent-openvpn) and a [mirror is on gitlab.com](https://gitlab.com/guillaumedsde/docker-qbittorrent-openvpn) mainly for building the documentation in a CI pipeline

+## Port Status
+What is working:
+* qBittorrent WebUI
+* qBittorrent binds to the VPN IP address, this, plus Haugene's firewall configuration means that no data *should* leak outside the VPN tunnel

+What is not working:
+* configuration of qBittorrent from ENV variables
+* qBittorrent port forwarding

 ## Quick Start

 This container contains OpenVPN and qBittorrent with a configuration